allanlundhansen/chat-ontology-builder-backend/docs/product-requirements/Phase 2/Phase2Epic.md

 Phase 2 implements both forms of judgment while activating the inference capabilities of the General Logic Module that were structurally defined in Phase 1.

+## Addressing Phase 1 Philosophical Considerations

+Phase 2 will address several philosophical simplifications made in the Phase 1 implementation, particularly regarding Quality and Modality representation:

+1. **Modality Representation Transition**: Phase 1 represented Modality as simple properties on Concept nodes.
+In Phase 2, we will replace this with a philosophically accurate judgment-based representation, recognizing that modality properly applies to judgments about concepts rather than intrinsic properties of concepts themselves.
+This transition will include:
+   - Implementation of explicit Judgment nodes for modality
+   - Migration of existing Concept.modality properties to judgment structures
+   - Deprecation and eventual removal of the property-based approach
+   - Validation of modality information preservation during migration

+2. **Degrees of Limitation**: Phase 1's implementation of Quality lacked the means to represent degrees of Limitation.
+Phase 2 will introduce mechanisms to capture the synthesis aspect of Limitation, representing it as a spectrum between Reality and Negation.

+3. **Dynamic Judgments**: Phase 2 will implement structures to represent how modality judgments can evolve based on new information, allowing concepts to be reevaluated across different contexts and conditions of experience.

+4. **Judgment-Centric Approach**: The Judgment Module will bridge the gap between the simplified categorical representation of Phase 1 and a more philosophically nuanced understanding of how these categories function in a Kantian cognitive system.

+For detailed discussion of the philosophical considerations being addressed, see [Philosophical Considerations in Kantian Category Implementation](../../design-docs/Philosophical-Considerations-Category-Implementation.md).

 ## Key Components

 ### 1. Determinant Judgment Implementation